zarf-dev/proposals/0026-enhanced-state-management/README.md

 This proposal doesn't impact how Zarf's Agent and CLI interact, so no changes are needed there.

 It does introduce skew between CLI versions reading the same `DeployedPackage`/`DeployedComponent` secret.
 A newer CLI reading a secret written by an older, pre-`Events` CLI sees an empty package `Events` list, no `DeployConfig`, and zero-value component `LastEvent`s, and reports `Unknown` via `LatestEvent` until the package's next deploy or remove.
 An older CLI reading a secret written by a newer CLI ignores the unrecognized `Events`, `DeployConfig`, and `LastEvent` JSON fields, but does still see `ComponentStatus`, which the newer CLI keeps writing during the deprecation window (see [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy)).
 If the older CLI subsequently writes the package state, the stored config can be lost and `--reuse-config` remains unavailable until another successful deploy with a newer CLI.

+Config digest equality across CLI versions is best-effort.
+If normalization or serialization changes, a digest produced with the new rules may not match a retained event digest produced with the old rules; Zarf treats that as "changed or unknown" rather than attempting to select digest rules from the top-level `CLIVersion`.
+The persisted successful `DeployConfig` remains reusable and can be re-hashed under the current rules.
 No coordinated rollout is required.

 ## Implementation History